mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 }
 ```

 In order to update our configuration to the new schema, we will remove the use of `num_shards` and add a new identical `replication_specs` element for each shard.
-Note that these 2 changes must be done at the same time.
+Note that these two changes must be done at the same time.

 ```
 resource "mongodbatlas_advanced_cluster" "test" {